Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Challenges for Heuristic Approaches

-Since we know exactly how adding edges to the network will impact modularity, we can easily describe the ideal edges to add: ones that are within a single cluster in ground truth partition $T$, and across two clusters in the currently optimal partition $P^*$.
-Our procedure follows a simple scheme adding edges to the network.
-First, we look for a ``most incorrectly classified" node to be one endpoint of the edge, which we will call $u$.
-We then consider all nodes in the cluster in the ground truth partition $T$ containing $u$ that are not adjacent to $u$.
-We then choose the node $v$ that minimizes the local increase in modularity.
-From the computations on change in modularity in Appendix \ref{app:proofs}, we expect that choosing such an edge will decrease the gap between $Q_{P^*}$ and $Q_T$, which works towards enforcing that $T$ is the partition that maximizes modularity.
+Since we know exactly how adding edges to the network will impact modularity, we can easily describe the ideal edges to add: ones that are within a single cluster in ground truth partition $T$, and between two clusters in the currently optimal partition $P^*$.
+Our procedure focuses on adding edges (or weights) to the network that increase the modularity of $T$.
+The procedure is: \begin{enumerate} \item Identify the ``most incorrectly classified" node $u$ with an incident edge that can be added to the network \item Determine edge $(u,v) \in \bar{E}$ to add to the network \item Determine if $T$ belongs to the set of optimal partitions for $G' = (V(G), E(G) \cup \{(u,v)\}$ \end{enumerate} From the computations on change in modularity in Appendix \ref{app:proofs}, we expect that choosing such an edge will decrease the gap between $Q_{P^*}$ and $Q_T$, which works towards enforcing that $T$ is a partition that maximizes modularity.
+We describe the procedure for unweighted networks first, then discuss how the procedure can be modified for weighted networks.